 Villach is a small village where Wolfgang Puck started his cooking career.
-It's pleasant enough for a one night stay, and the food is certainly first rate, but an overnight stay should be considered optional, unless you're adverse to long days on the train as I am.
-The train from Venice stops here, where you can either transfer to a connecting train to Salzburg, or wait for the Vienna train.
+It's pleasant enough for a one night stay, and the food is certainly first-rate, but an overnight stay should be considered optional unless you're adverse to long days on the train.
+The train from Venice stops here, where you can either transfer to a connecting train to Salzburg or wait for the Vienna train.

 The scenery on most of the Villach to Venice route is stunning.

 Salzburg is Austria's fourth largest city, the birthplace of Mozart, and home to the famous Salzburg Festival.
 Hike up to the Salzburg Fortress while whistling something from The Sound of Music.

 Vienna sits at the crossroads of Eastern and Western Europe, Have dinner along the lively Spittleberg Street, hang out in a few of the city's famous coffee shops, catch a movie and a quick bite in front of the Rathaus (city hall) in the summer, or catch a musical performance.

 Spend some time in one of the 1440 rooms that make up the Schloss Schönbrunn Palace, the summer palace of the Habsburgs.